 Click here to visit the MEP Job Opportunities page for more information on any current openings.

-• Nicholas Laughlin is the editor of Caribbean Beat and The Caribbean Review of Books (CRB).
+• Nicholas Laughlin is the Editor of Caribbean Beat and The Caribbean Review of Books (CRB).
 He is also one of the admininstrators of the contemporary arts space Alice Yard and the Bocas Lit Fest (The Trinidad & Tobago Literary Festival).
 His reviews, essays, and poems have been published in various periodicals.
-Laughlin succeeds Judy Raymond as editor of Beat.

 • Hazel Mansing handles accounts receivable at MEP.
 She has workedin the travel industry for a number of years, and served as property manager at the British High Commission before moving to MEP.